 Only a total of two paragraphs have been revised in the MGLS:2017 IVFT Recruitment package approved today.
 Namely, in the original Change Memo and Part A:

 The 250 schools selected for the IVFT will be recruited at the same time.
-A selection of the 58 schools representing a diversity among schools will be included in the IVFT.
-During this recruitment effort, participating schools will be tracked to ensure heterogeneity of demographics such as state and urbanicity.
-If, for example, a sufficient number of suburban schools from a particular state agree to participate, recruitment efforts with the remaining schools of that type will cease and focus will remain on the remaining schools in the state that are urban and rural.
+Of the schools who agree to participate, a selection of 58 schools representing a diversity of demographics will be included in the IVFT.
 All schools who agree to participate will receive their assigned incentive regardless of their selection for participation.
 This will enable us to fully carry out the incentive experiment with all sampled schools regardless of their selection for participation.
 To provide context for the next section, schools in the sample for the IVFT are considered Tier 1 schools.

 and in Part B:

 The 250 schools selected for the IVFT will be recruited at the same time.
-A selection of 58 schools from among those that agree to participate will be included in the IVFT.
-During this recruitment effort, participating schools will be tracked to ensure heterogeneity of demographics such as state and urbanicity.
-If, for example, a sufficient number of suburban schools from a particular state agree to participate, recruitment efforts with the remaining schools of that type will cease but will continue with the remaining schools in the state that are urban and rural.
+Of the schools who agree to participate, a selection of 58 schools representing a diversity of demographics will be included in the IVFT.

 No other changes have been made.
 This submission requests approval of changes to the two paragraphs as shown above in tracked changes.